Random Acts of Art

 The Story of 11 Doors - Dirty Dancing With Tin Bath and Washing

-Last weekend this beautiful story was performed in dance form throughout the village by the wonderful Suzie West and Rob Mennear.
+This beautiful story has been retold in dance form throughout the village by the wonderful Suzie West and Rob Mennear.
 Suzie and Rob are much loved performers, teachers, choreographers and dance leaders across the Westcountry and work closely with many of Cornwall's own theatre and dance companies so it was no surprise to find their performances in Charlestown were both magical and awe inspiring.
 The brave choreography involved complex moves which included tipping Rob out of a tin bath, moving in and out of a specially designed door and hanging washing on a line.
 The fabulous musician and composer Jim Carey was once again called on to create the music for the performance while the pre recorded and captivating voice of the one and only Dawn French narrated the story to safely scattered passers by.

-A gloriously sunny Cornish day added to the romance of yet another Kneehigh Random Act of Art, Perhaps the most surprising reactions were from small children playing in the park; their games were abandoned when they were drawn by Suzie and Rob's performance, sitting quietly drinking it all in and cheering loudly as the couple took their bows.
+Gloriously sunny Cornish days added to the romance of yet another Kneehigh Random Act of Art, Perhaps the most surprising reactions were from small children playing in the park; their games were abandoned when they were drawn by Suzie and Rob's performances, sitting quietly drinking it all in and cheering loudly as the couple took their bows.
 Those children are theatre audiences of the future and perhaps one or two might even feel inspired to dance.

 If you missed 11 Doors keep your eyes peeled over the coming weeks for further performances and the very special door with QR code which allows smart phone users to hear the story.